Dzigr/Dzigr/README.md

 ## Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

 I'm Dmitry and currently looking for the career opportunities as a Junior Python developer.
-My CV is [here](https://cv.hexlet.io/resumes/1683)

 <details><summary>